yobushka/Ble_device/README.md

-# USB dongle works on Ubuntu 22.04.3 LTS (jammy)
+# USB dongle works with home assistant docker image on Ubuntu 22.04.3 LTS (jammy)

-To get the USB dongle (
+To get the USB dongle (somebody report it as UGREEN BLUETOOTH  5.3 ) (
 ```Bus 003 Device 002: ID 10d7:b012 Actions general adapter```
 ) working on Ubuntu 22.04.3 LTS (jammy), it is necessary to install a newer kernel and the corresponding packages.
 Also, make sure that your Dockerfile matches the following format: